Aissac/radiant-database-mailer-extension/README.md

 About
 ---

 A [Radiant][rd] Extension by [Aissac][ai] that adds database persistence to emailed forms.
-It works on top of the Radiant [Mailer Extension][ma] and the fields recorded to the database are user defined.
+It works on top of the Radiant [Mailer Extension][rme] and the fields recorded to the database are user defined.
 The extension adds a tab to the Radiant admin interface allowing you to browse saved records.

 Tested on Radiant 0.7.1 and 0.8.